By Sabria Mills

 About the author:

 Sabria Mills is currently serving at Al-Falah Academy as the Response to Intervention Department Chair.
 Sabria Mills is Georgia certified and experienced in special and elementary education.
 She is a member of the administrative team at Al-Falah Academy, monitoring the growth and success of students at risk.
-In addition to her role as an academic interventionist, she has developed a protocol for identifying and monitoring students with ADHD and ADD in the Islamic school setting.
-She recently founded MEEL (Muslim Educators for Exceptional Learners), which is an organization developed to advocate for exceptional learners and support educators in Islamic schools.
+In addition to her role as an academic interventionist, she has developed a protocol for identifying and monitoring students with exceptional learning needs in the Islamic school environment.
+She recently founded MEEL (Muslim Educators for Exceptional Learners), which is an organization designed to advocate for exceptional learners and support educators in Islamic schools.